boegel/MICA/README.md

 ------------------------------------------------------------------
 # Complete list of Headers - Table Generation
-For ease of use, we provide tableGen.sh and it automatically look for all mica output instrumented output files beloging to a unique Pid and generate a table with headers.
+For ease of use, we provide tableGen.sh to automatically look for all mica instrumented output files beloging to a unique Pid.
+It generates a CSV file having the first row as the headers.
 Please refer to the headers in the script for the complete set of names.

 ------------------------------------------------------------------
 # Examples of using MICA in the recent literature

 You can see an example of using MICA in building prediction models targetted to Compiler optimization problems here at [COBAYN's github page](https://github.com/amirjamez/COBAYN).
 There is also a provided dataset located at:
 ```
-COBAYN/data/ft_MICA_cbench.csv
+>>COBAYN/data/ft_MICA_cbench.csv
 ```